- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 Your doctor or travel clinic is the best source of information about preventive measures, immunisations (including booster doses of childhood vaccinations) and disease outbreaks overseas.
 The World Health Organization (WHO) provides information for travellers and our 'Travelling Well' brochure also provides useful tips for travelling with medicines and staying healthy while travelling overseas.

-Medical facilities in Laos are extremely basic.
+Medical facilities in Laos are extremely basic and food is not supplied to patients.
 It is recommended that travellers access medical services across the border in Thailand.
 The Australian Embassy in Vientiane operates a small medical clinic that may be accessed by Australians.
 Many doctors and hospitals require cash payment prior to providing services, even for emergency care.
 In the event of a serious illness or accident, medical evacuation to Bangkok, Thailand would be necessary, costing up to $A18,000 depending on circumstances.

 Malaria is a risk in rural areas of Laos.
 Other mosquito-borne diseases, such as dengue fever and Japanese encephalitis, are prevalent in Laos, especially during the rainy season.
 We recommend you take prophylaxis against malaria and take measures to avoid mosquito bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.